turningpoint1988/NLDNN/README.md

 # NLDNN-AT

-Cross-species prediction of transcription factor binding by adversarial training of a novel nucleotide-level deep neural network.
+**Cross-species prediction of transcription factor binding by adversarial training of a novel nucleotide-level deep neural network.** <br/>
 The flowchart of NLDNN-AT is displayed as follows:

 <p align="center">
 <img src=https://github.com/turningpoint1988/NLDNN/blob/main/flowchart.jpg>